 How to handwash

-Scrub well with soap for a minimum of 2 minutes.
+Scrub well with soap for at least 20 seconds.

 Dry your hands with a clean disposable towel,